-Objectives: Upon completion of the course, the students shall be able to understand
+Objectives:

-- · Key ingredients used in cosmetics and cosmeceuticals. - · Key building blocks for various formulations. - · Current technologies in the market - · Various key ingredients and basic science to develop cosmetics and cosmeceuticals - · Scientific knowledge to develop cosmetics and cosmeceuticals with desired Safety, stability, and efficacy.
+Upon completion of the course, the students shall be able to understand key ingredients used in cosmetics and cosmeceutical.
+Key building blocks for various formulations.
+Current technologies in the market, and basic science to develop cosmetics and cosmeceuticals.
+Scientific knowledge to develop cosmetics and cosmeceuticals with desired safety, stability and efficacy.

-Cosmetics - Regulatory: Definition of cosmetic products as per Indian regulation.
-Indian regulatory requirements for labeling of cosmetics Regulatory provisions relating to import of cosmetics.
+Cosmetics- Regulatory: Definition of cosmetics as per Indian regulation.
+Indian regulatory requirements for labelling of cosmetics.
+Regulatory provisions relating to import of cosmetics.
 Misbranded and spurious cosmetics.
-Regulatory provisions relating to manufacture of cosmetics - Conditions for obtaining license, prohibition of manufacture and sale of certain cosmetics, loan license, offences and penalties.
+Regulatory provisions relating manufacture of cosmetics-Conditions for obtaining license, prohibition of manufacture and sale of certain cosmetics, loan license, offences and penalities.

-Cosmetics - Biological aspects: Structure of skin relating to problems like dry skin, acne, pigmentation, prickly heat, wrinkles and body odor.
+Cosmetics-Biological aspects : Structure of skin relating to problems like dry skin, acne, pigmentation, prickly heat, wrinkles and body odor.
 Structure of hair and hair growth cycle.
 Common problems associated with oral cavity.
 Cleansing and care needs for face, eye lids, lips, hands, feet, nail, scalp, neck, body and under-arm.

 Formulation Building blocks: Building blocks for different product formulations of cosmetics/cosmeceuticals.
 Surfactants - Classification and application.
 Emollients, rheological additives: classification and application.
 Antimicrobial used as preservatives, their merits and demerits.
 Factors affecting microbial preservative efficacy.
 Building blocks for formulation of a moisturizing cream, vanishing cream, cold cream, shampoo and toothpaste.
-Soaps and syndetbars.
+Soaps.